 Glen Johnson is a songwriter and musician.
 Since 1996, he has been at the helm of the Anglo-French ghost-rock group Piano Magic, although he has also recorded under his own name, as well as the Textile Ranch and Future Conditional monikers.
 A former label manager/A&R director for Rough Trade Records, he not only worked on the label's infamous Singles Club but also ran the subsidiary Tugboat Records imprint, signing, amongst others, Low, Life Without Buildings and ISAN.

-Martin Holm is a Danish DJ, musician and birder.
-He has been DJing for more than 20 years, playing all over Scandinavia, with the odd performance in the UK.
-Despite having relocated to London, Martin still DJs in Copenhagen.
-He also records under the name The Home Current and has released music as part of Iris To Hypnos.
-When not engaged with music, or trawling through record shops in his never-ending search for exotic vinyl, Martin works at an RSPB nature reserve and tries to find the time for a bit of birding whenever possible.
+Martin Holm is a Danish DJ, musician and birder living in London.
+He has been DJing for more than 20 years playing all over Scandinavia as well as the UK.
+Martin records under the name The Home Current and has remixed tracks for the likes of Colleen and Dollboy.
+When not engaged with music, or trawling through record shops in his never-ending search for exotic vinyl, Martin works for leading waterway charity Thames21 and tries to find the time for a bit of birding whenever possible.

 Angèle David-Guillou is a songwriter and musician.
 She releases records under her own name and her alias, Klima.
 Since 2001 she has been an active contributor to Piano Magic albums and live performances.
 She has also lent her voice to various projects by Pete Astor, Future Conditional, Ginger Ale, Architeq and The Go!
 Team, to name but a few.
 Angèle is a published academic, writing a PhD thesis on music-hall at the end of the nineteenth century, and its impact on the nature of musicianship in France and Britain.